Auctarios/Logistic-Regression/results/README.md

 ## Conclusion

 The analysis indicates that while a higher learning rate can improve overall model performance, it also increases the variability of error rates.
 It is essential to find a balance between learning rate and regularization to ensure the model is not only accurate but also generalizable to new data.
+Also increasing number of iterations and decreasing the learning rate while using small batch sizes would improve the result.

 ---